 Why is it Worth Taking the Time to Volunteer Abroad?

 You should commit to serving abroad because it has a positive impact in at least four different ways:

 1. Benefits the Volunteer.
 You get to experience the satisfaction that comes from helping others.
 You learn about a new culture, make friends from other countries, and you see the world.
 You also are able to travel as much as your time and resources allow for.

 2. Benefits the Organization.
-Whether it’s a local or international non-profit, an NGO, or a company, you are able to help fulfill the organization’s mission.
-Staff typically is the most expensive part of an organization’s budget, and you can help accelerate their impact.
+Whether it’s a local or international nonprofit, an NGO, or a company, you are able to help fulfill the organization’s mission.
+Staff typically are the most expensive part of an organization’s budget, and you can help accelerate their impact.
 The ultimate goal for many sustainable volunteer organizations is that volunteers can eventually be replaced with local staff.

 3. Benefits the Community.
 When volunteers arrive, they inject money into the local economy.
 In addition to revenue, volunteers help the organization fulfill its mission, which benefits the community overall.